masspe/AdMobExamples/README.md

 # AdMobExamples
-Simple example for banner unit and InterstitialAd
+This is a simple example for banner unit and InterstitialAd

 The project target is android 4.4 and use Xamarin.GooglePlayServices.Ads and Xamarin.Forms